Haillander/Haillander/README.md

 # 💫 About Me:
+👋 Hi, I’m @Haillander, Full Stack Development Stundent. i'm Brazilian, living in Sydney, Australia for more then 6 years.

+My profissional background is Mechanical Engineer.
+I highly bring project management skills, leadership skills, communication skills and a lifetime working in a fast-paced high-pressure environments.

+I have been enthusiastic for Front-End Development as it satisfies my need for creativity and allows me to easily put my ideas into digital form and get results back quick.
-👋 Hi, I’m @Haillander<br>👀 I’m interested in Front End software Development<br>🌱 I’m currently learning Full Stack Web Development at University of Sydney<br>💞️ I’m looking to collaborate on software projects<br>📫 How to reach me by Linkedln: https://www.linkedin.com/in/haillander-lopes-viana-568a8b63/<br>
+ <br>👀 I’m interested in Front End software Development<br>🌱 I’m currently learning Full Stack Web Development at University of Sydney<br>💞️ I’m looking to collaborate on software projects<br>📫 How to reach me by Linkedln: https://www.linkedin.com/in/haillander-lopes-viana-568a8b63/<br>

 ## 🌐 Socials: